vhx/api-documentation/source/includes/_resource.videos.md

       <td>
         Use this to store information about the production studio that produced the video.
 Each element of the array requires two keys: <code>name</code> and <code>country</code>.
         <br><br>
         The country value should be a two letter country code.
-If a country value is not provided, the production_studio will be considered the production_studio for everywhere.
+If a country value is not provided, the production studio used everywhere.
       </td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">